oalterg/PiNextCloudFlareDeploy/README.md

   * A Raspberry Pi 4 or 5 with a fresh installation of Raspberry Pi OS Lite booted from SSD or NVMe.
   * A domain registered with Cloudflare.
-  * SSH access to the Raspberry Pi.
+  * If Headless Setup: SSH root access to the Raspberry Pi.

 -----